Generic Name: doxorubicin liposomal (DOX-oh-ROO-bi-sin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Doxil:

-Doxil is usually handled and stored by a health care provider.
-If you are using Doxil at home, store Doxil as directed by your pharmacist or health care provider.
+Doxil is handled and stored by a health care provider.
+You will not store it at home.
 Keep Doxil out of the reach of children and away from pets.

 - If you have any questions about Doxil, please talk with your doctor, pharmacist, or other health care provider.